ZephyrusZhang/Kerbal/report/milestone-3/milestone3-111.md

 We use `npm` as frontend package manager, `react` as frontend framework, `create-react-app` as project cli.

+Run `npm i` to install all dependencies.

 Run `npm build` to compile and build project.
 Then you can find all static file or js file in `build` directory.

 <img src="https://raw.githubusercontent.com/zephyrszwc/zephyrs-image/master/202305312145819.png" alt="image-20230531214513785" style="zoom:80%;" />

+Automatically deploy:
+Please refer to our [github action script](https://github.com/sustech-cs304/team-project-111/blob/main/.github/workflows/check.yml) from ubuntu:20.04
+Simply run `npm i` and `npm build` is all your need to fully compile our frontend.

 ### Backend